-The soil redox potential (E_h) was measured manually daily or every two days at 4 and 12 cm depth in eight pots with plants (i.e. 2 irrigation treatments × 2 soil series × with versus without maize).
-This was achieved by connecting a redox mV meter (Paleo Terra, the Netherlands) to permanently installed platinum (Pt) probes and one Ag|AgCl reference electrode (Paleo Terra, the Netherlands) per pot, and expressed relative to the standard hydrogen electrode.
+The soil redox potential (Eh) was measured manually daily or every two days at 4 and 12 cm depth in eight pots with plants (i.e. 2 irrigation treatments x 2 soil series x with versus without maize).
+This was achieved by connecting a redox mV meter (Paleo Terra, Netherlands) to permanently installed platinum (Pt) probes and one Ag|AgCl reference electrode (Paleo Terra, Netherlands) per pot, and expressed relative to the standard hydrogen electrode.
 Soil pH was measured six times during the experiment in every pot at about 2 cm depth by inserting a glass pH electrode into the saturated soil.

-To place CH4 and CO2 flux measurements in context, KClextractable ammonium (NH4+) and nitrate (NO3-) were determined at the start of the experiment (0 DAT), and at 11, 23, 30 and 45 DAT.
+To place CH4 and CO2 flux measurements in context, KCl-extractable ammonium (NH4+) and nitrate (NO3-) were determined at the start of the experiment (0 DAT), and at 11, 23, 30 and 45 DAT.
 For this, soil samples were taken by carefully inserting a tube (diameter: 1 cm) until 10 cm depth about four times at different locations near the side of each PVC pot.
 Soil samples were then stored at -20 °C until analysis.
-The contents of NH4+ and NO3- were determined with a continuous flow auto-analyser (Skalar, the Netherlands) after extracting soil samples with 1 M KCl at a 1 : 5 ratio.
+The contents of NH4+ and NO3- were determined with a continuous flow auto-analyser (Skalar, The Netherlands) after extracting soil samples with 1 M KCl at a 1:5 ratio.

 At the end of the experiment, the above- and below-ground biomass of the rice plants was determined after drying at 60 °C for three days.
-The δ^{13} C of SOC was determined before the experiment for solid native SOC and maize, and after the experiment in SOC, with an EA-IRMS (automated nitrogen carbon analyser - solids and liquids - coupled to a SerCon 20-20 IRMS, Syscon Electronics, the Netherlands).
+The $\delta^{13}$ C of SOC was determined before the experiment for solid native SOC and maize, and after the experiment in SOC, with an EA-IRMS (Automated Nitrogen Carbon Analyser - Solids and Liquids - coupled to a SerCon 20-20 IRMS, Syscon Electronics, The Netherlands).

-2.4 Soil solution sampling and analyses of Fe2+, Mn2+, DOC and δ^{13} C-DOC
+2.4 Soil solution sampling and analyses of Fe2+, Mn2+, DOC and $\delta^{13}$ C-DOC

-To track dissolved Fe, Mn, Ca, Mg and DOC, soil solution samples $(2 \times 9 \text{ mL per pot})$ were taken ten times throughout the experiment.
-Solution samples were collected by connecting a pre-evacuated 12 mL glass vial through a needle, 2-way stopcock and extension tube to a porous MacroRhizon soil moisture sampler (Rhizosphere Research Products, the Netherlands) that was permanently installed in each pot in a vertical position until about 9 cm depth.
+To track dissolved Fe, Mn, Ca, Mg and DOC, soil solution samples (2 x 9 mL per pot) were taken ten times throughout the experiment.
+Solution samples were collected by connecting a pre-evacuated 12 mL glass vial through a needle, 2-way stopcock and extension tube to a porous MacroRhizon soil moisture sampler (Rhizosphere Research Products, The Netherlands), that was permanently installed in each pot in a vertical position until about 9 cm depth.
 Solutions were analysed for their Fe, Mn, Ca and Mg concentrations by ICP-OES (Thermo Scientific, Unites States) without filtration, after acidifying the solutions with some drops of concentrated HNO3 to redissolve precipitates.
-The sum of the molar concentrations of dissolved Fe and the increment in dissolved Ca and Mg (compared to their initial level) was taken as a proxy for total reduced Fe since Fe2+ dissolves easily, but readily exchanges with Ca^{2+} and Mg^{2+} on colloid surfaces (Saeki, 2004).
-In the same samples, the DOC concentration and δ^{13} C-DOC were measured by FIA-IRMS (flow injec-
+The sum of the molar concentrations of dissolved Fe and the increment in dissolved Ca and Mg (compared to their initial level) was taken as proxy for total reduced Fe since Fe2+ dissolves easily, but readily exchanges with Ca2+ and Mg2+ on colloid surfaces (Saeki, 2004).
+In the same samples, the DOC concentration and δC-DOC were measured by FIA-IRMS (flow injection analysis with isotope ratio mass spectrometry, DELTA V Plus Advantage, Thermo Scientific, United States) after dilution in 0.85 % H3PO4, evacuation and ultrasonication to remove carbonates and dissolved gases.
+To account for small differences in soil to soil solution ratios, soil solution concentrations of Fe equivalents and DOC were for each time point converted to mmol dissolved Fe equivalents kg-1 soil and mg C kg-1 soil, respectively.